Citizens Memorial Health Care Foundation

 Leadership Quote: CEO Michael Calhoun stated: "Because of you, lives were changed this year.
 Every gift carries hope, comfort and strength to someone who needs it most."

 Jenna Hicks, Director of Quality and Population Health, noted: "Research shows that many factors influence a person's health.
-Housing, transportation and food insecurity..." emphasizing the importance of addressing social determinants of health to reduce unnecessary emergency visits.
+Housing, transportation and food insecurity..." emphasising the importance of addressing social determinants of health to reduce unnecessary emergency visits.

 Application Process & Timeline